noelwarr/su-tunnel/README.md

 What is Tunnel?
 ===============

 Tunnel allows you run ruby code inside Sketchup directly from your IDE.
-Though the [SketchUp Bridge](http://www.ibm.com/developerworks/opensource/library/os-eclipse-sketchup1/) does too allow you to do this, the Tunnel captures all STDOUT and displays it in your IDE console.
+Though the [SketchUp Bridge](http://www.ibm.com/developerworks/opensource/library/os-eclipse-sketchup1/) does too allow you to do this, the Tunnel captures output and displays it in your IDE console.

 How do I use it?
 ================